-Title: Creating the Next Generation of Problem Solvers: How Learning Sciences Can Shape Deeper Learning of Computational Thinking and Computer Science in Schools (C2)
+Title: Thinking about Computational Thinking and How Learning Sciences Can Shape Deeper Learning of Computer Science in Schools (C2)

-Computation Thinking (CT) and programming are being recognized as a key 21st century skills as nations begin to scale computer science (CS) in primary and secondary school education.
-How and what can we draw from learning theory to help our students and citizens of the future develop this emerging competency?
-Bridging learning theory, research, and practice, Dr. Grover will address how CT and CS curricula can leverage pedagogical ideas from the learning sciences as well as computing education research to design for deeper learning.
-Through varied examples drawn from research for curriculum design, pedagogy, and assessments that attempt to balance both cognitive and affective dimensions of learning, Dr. Grover will synthesize learning principles that can serve to guide future designs for CT and CS teaching and learning.
+As nations begin to scale computer science (CS) in primary and secondary school education, Computational Thinking (CT) and programming are being recognized as key 21st century skills.
+In the first part of her talk, Dr. Grover will reflect on CT, its evolution, meaning, relationship to programming, and vision for enriching learning of CS and other subjects.
+The second part of Dr. Grover’s talk will address the question: how and what can we draw from learning theory to help the next-generation of problem-solvers develop this emerging competency?
+Bridging learning theory, research, and practice, Dr. Grover will share how CT and CS curricula can leverage pedagogical ideas from the learning sciences as well as computing education research to design for deeper learning.
+Through varied examples drawn from research for curriculum design, pedagogy, and assessments that aim for deeper learning, Dr. Grover will synthesize learning principles that can serve to guide future designs for CT and CS teaching and learning.